 Increasingly, marketing teams are also taking on responsibilities around internal communications and educating employees across the business on the tools and resources they need to succeed when selling or providing service to customers.

 Do your colleagues understand your brand's target personas and what they need at their respective stage in the buyer's journey?

 It's important to ensure all employees are given what they need in order to talk about the business with confidence to prospects and customers and become ambassadors for your brand.

 How can you tell if you're empowering colleagues?

 If you've delivered an internal newsletter, review its performance data to determine whether or not your colleagues across the company are actually opening it and clicking through the relevant resources contained within.

-A company-wide survey can take very little time to create and can provide you — and the rest of the board — with valuable feedback in terms of how well your communication has been received and understood.
+A company-wide survey can take very little time to create and can provide you — and the rest of your team — with valuable feedback on your efforts.

 By now, you should be well on your way to setting and achieving your own SMART marketing goals.

 Remember, whichever goals you set for yourself and your team, they have to serve a purpose and benefit the business as a whole.